The Secret Mulroney Tapes: Mulroney lawsuit

 Prior to this, on November 17, 2005, Mulroney's friend, scandal-ridden former media lord Conrad Black, filed a libel suit against Newman for "falsely and maliciously accusing him of breaking criminal laws, including mail and wire fraud and money laundering in his 2004 book about Black."
 It is notable that these are the same charges that Black faced in the United States in 2007, some of which he was convicted on.

 On December 5, 2005, Mulroney accepted an honorary Doctor of Laws degree from Concordia University.
-During the speech, he joked that he would be brief because he could only speak at length when he's being tape recorded - making a passing joke about the tapes.
+During the speech, he joked that he would be brief because he could only speak at length when he was being recorded, making a passing joke about the tapes.